Kingdom of God Within You

 Christians have always believed that the “coming of the son of man” (Matthew 24), is all about the “second coming of Jesus” and the so-called “rapture”.
 However, that’s impossible since this event is not with observation and is something that happens within you.
 As said before, this is a literal event mixed with parables.
 He puts across an idea that is to be hidden from certain people and revealed to others at the right time.

-Obviously, it wasn’t the literal “end of the world” as the disciples expected, but it was the end of someone’s world when thousands of Jews died physically.
+Obviously, it wasn’t the literal “end of the world” as the disciples expected, but it was the end of the world of many when thousands of Jews died physically.

 Reincarnation is a reality — the end of one’s life is when “the Lord” comes for “his servant” — to return his spirit to God that gave it.
 You are not your body.
 The real you is your spirit that never dies and has lived many lives before.